Blériot 127

 The Blériot 127 (or Bl-127) was a monoplane bomber aircraft developed and produced by the French aircraft manufacturer Blériot.

 It was derived from the Blériot 117 escort fighter during the mid 1920s.
 The Blériot 127 was a relatively large aircraft for the era, featuring a conventional basic configuration and open gunner's positions in its nose and at the rear of its two underwing engine nacelles.
-The wing airfoil was of sufficient thickness that these latter positions could be accessed from the fuselage in flight.
+The wing airfoil was of sufficient thickness that the engines could be entered from the fuselage in flight.

-Forty-two aircraft were operated by the Armée de l'Air from 1929 until 1934, by which time they were thoroughly obsolete.
+Forty-two aircraft were operated by the Armée de l'Air from 1929 until 1934, by which time they were obsolete.

 Design

 The Blériot 127 is a cantilever monoplane bomber aircraft; it was specifically designed, in addition to its primary bombing role, to accompany and defend other ground-attack and aerial observation aircraft.
 The interior of the aircraft was divided into several sections, one of which formed a dedicated compartment for the navigator.
 Various navigational facilities were provisioned, including a compass, drift indicator, speed indicator, and a table.
 Other equipment included a radio set, and a camera with a radius of 50 cm (19.7 inches) that was suitable for both vertical and oblique photography, controls for the vertical bomb rack, electrical generator, and suitable lighting for conducting night flights.

 The structure of the fuselage was formed from box girders along with interior bracing members of turned wood.
 Both the floor and ceiling were primarily composed of plywood strengthened by cross pieces as the joints and occasionally at other areas.
 Plywood gussets provided sufficient joint rigidity while and bracing wires held the whole arrangement in shape.
 Upright duralumin tubing was used to connect the planes.
 The rear of the fuselage ended in a box girder, which supported the tail skid and empennage.
 The vertical empennage comprised a rounded fin and the rudder, while the horizontal empennage comprises a conventional stabilizer and elevator arrangement.
 Both the rudder and elevator were provided with compact regulating planes similar to those present pm the ailerons while actuation was achieved via a series of flexible cables.